OfficeDev/office-js-docs/reference/outlook/1.5/Office.context.mailbox.item.md

 Gets an array of attachments for the item.
 Read mode only.

-> **Note:** Certain attachments are blocked by Outlook due to potential security issues.
+> **Note:** Certain types of files are blocked by Outlook due to potential security issues and are therefore not returned.
 For more information, see [Blocked attachments in Outlook](https://support.office.com/article/Blocked-attachments-in-Outlook-434752E1-02D3-4E90-9124-8B81E49A8519).

 ##### Type: